Sunday, April 30, 2017

 -----------------------------------------------------------------------------------------------------------

 During my childhood, one of my schoolmates had huge nails.
 Her name was Gowri.
-We nicknamed her as ‘Goru’ (meaning nail of a finger or toe in Telugu).
+We nicknamed her as ‘Goru’ (‘goru’ in Telugu means nail of a finger or toe ).
 They used to say that her huge nails caused a problem in her heart.
 It might be a case of ‘Digital Clubbing’ (abnormal nails present in some ‘Congenital Heart Diseases’).
 After one summer vacation, ‘Goru’ didn’t come back to the school.
-It was learnt that she died due to the nail / heart problem, and that heart surgery couldn’t be done as they didn’t have money to pay for it.
+It was learnt that she died due to the nail / heart problem, and that treatment could not be availed as they didn’t have money to pay for it.

-Perhaps, this incident prompted me to look at everyone’s nails from that time which might have led me to report the first case of ‘Yellow Nail Syndrome (YNS)’ from India in 1980 and the first case in the world of ‘Yellow nails & Covid’ in 2023 ( https://drtramaprasad.blogspot.com/2017/04/yellow-nail-syndrome_28.html ).
+Perhaps, this incident prompted me to look at everyone’s nails from that time which might have led me to report the first case from India of ‘Yellow Nail Syndrome (YNS)’ from India in 1980 and the first case in the world of ‘Yellow nails & Covid’ in 2023 (https://drtramaprasad.blogspot.com/2017/04/yellow-nail syndrome_28.html ).

 -- T. Rama Prasad